rvlenth/emmeans/.github/ISSUE_TEMPLATE/bug_report.md

 **To reproduce**
 Show me code and output that reproduces the bug.
-But please:

-  1. Do not use `as.data.frame` anywhere.
-That suppresses annotations that you need to see
-  2. Do not create different objects having the same name.
-That just causes confusion.
+But please, do not create different objects having the same name; that causes confusion.

 **Expected behavior**
 A clear and concise description of what you expected to happen.